m2osw/fluid-settings/README.md

 # Introduction

-The Fluid Settings project is a three part environment:
+The Fluid Settings project, at times called `etcd`, is a three part
+environment:

 * A Daemon which manages the settings.
-We consider that there has to be one instance in your entire system, but for high availability and data redundance, you can have more.
+We consider that there has to be one instance in your entire system, but for high availability and data redundancy, you can have more.
 They will auto-sync. each other.
 * A library to seemlessly use the settings; you can just write C++ code.
 * A command line, CUI, GUI set of tools, so it is possible to test and write scripts and also manually manipulate your settings.